volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   disable_trust_client_ip_headers = true
   // One of the arguments from this list "user_id_client_ip user_identification" must be set user_id_client_ip = true

-  // One of the arguments from this list "app_firewall disable_waf" must be set disable_waf = true
+  // One of the arguments from this list "disable_waf app_firewall" must be set

+  app_firewall {
+    name      = "test1"
+    namespace = "staging"
+    tenant    = "acmecorp"
+  }
 }

 ```